 Public Ledgers and Transparency

 By relying on shared or public ledgers, transactions that use blockchain are transparent and immutable.
-Relying on a shared ledger not only increases the accuracy and maintenance of transactions records.
-It also makes peer-to-peer transactions a functional reality increasing the diversity of exchanges and transactions while dramatically decreasing the risk.
+Relying on a shared ledger not only increases the accuracy and maintenance of transaction records.
+It also makes peer-to-peer transactions a functional reality.
+Doing so increases the diversity of exchanges and transactions while dramatically decreasing the risk.

 The credited creator of Bitcoin, Satoshi Nakamoto, did not invent blockchain technology.
 Rather in 2008, he put into practice the cryptographically secured chain of blocks that was described in 1991 by Stuart Haber and W. Scott Stornetta.
 The driving idea behind Satoshi Nakamoto’s creation of the cryptocurrency bitcoin was a technology that could support safe peer-to-peer transactions and eliminate the need for a third party.